Erotic Stories For Punjabi Widows by Balli Kaur Jaswal

 - A House without Windows by Nadia Hashmi

-- The House I loved by Tatiana De Rosany
+- The House I Loved by Tatiana De Rosnay

 - Lyrebird by Cecelia Ahern